Cave Rave: Release

 The band released a preview clip of "Wave" on 6 February 2013.
 On 18 February, they announced the release of Cave Rave, a larger tour in Europe and a tour across North America, and posted the song Separator on YouTube.
 The official video for "Separator" was posted on YouTube on 8 April.
 The official video for "You & I" was posted on YouTube on 23 April.
 The track "LA Calling" was streamed on the official Crystal Fighters website on 14 May.

 "You & I" is the album's official lead single.
 The song was debuted on BBC Radio 1's Zane Lowe show as the "Hottest Record in the World".
 Subsequently, it has been added to BBC Radio 1's playlist and 3FM in the Netherlands' playlist as MEGAHIT.
 The video was directed by Elliot Sellers and was premiered on Vice Noisey.
 Sunless 97 remix was premiered on FADER (magazine), and Gigamesh remix was premiered on Vibe Magazine.

 On 14 May 2013 The Guardian announced Crystal Fighters plans to hold a 'Cave Rave' in the heart of the Basque countryside on 29 August 2013.

 "LA Calling" was the second single to be aired from the Cave Rave album.
 The Guardian published a link to "LA Calling" on 13 May 2013.

 "You & I" was added to BBC Radio 1's B List on 5 June 2013.

+“Love Natural” features in the video game FIFA 14.